What is the audit threshold for charities?

 Your charity will need to have a statutory audit if it meets either of the following:

-• it has an income of more than £1 million
+• It has an annual income of more than £1 million.

-Under charity law trustees of registered charities must prepare annual reports and accounts.
-Charitable companies must follow specific company law requirements when preparing accounts, including mandatory adoption of certain Statements of Recommended Practice (SORP) and limitations on accounting methods depending on their income levels.
-These documents tell stakeholders what the charity has done that year and how it raises and spends its money.
+Under charity law, trustees of registered charities must prepare annual reports and accounts in line with charity commission e w audit requirements.
+Charitable companies must also comply with company law requirements, including mandatory adoption of Statements of Recommended Practice (SORP) and adherence to accounting principles.

 Charity Accounts and Reporting

-Charity accounts and reporting are core to charity governance, telling stakeholders what the charity has done, how it has done it and how it has spent its money.
-All charities must keep proper accounting records and prepare accounts which must be available on request.
+Charity accounts and reporting are fundamental to good governance, providing transparency about how the charity raises and spends its money.
+All charities must keep proper accounting records and prepare accounts in line with the relevant accounting standards and charity commission guidance.

-For charities preparing accruals accounts you must follow the accounting requirements in the relevant Statement of Recommended Practice (SORP).
-This ensures the financial statements are prepared consistently and in line with best practice and give a true and fair view of the charity’s financial position.
+For charities preparing accruals accounts, compliance with the relevant Statement of Recommended Practice (SORP) is mandatory.
+This ensures consistency and provides a true and fair view of the charity’s financial position.

-Many charities choose to have an audit even if they don’t meet the £1m limit.
-The Charities Act 2011 sets out the legal requirements for charity audits, independent examinations and annual reports.
+Some charities opt for a voluntary audit even if they do not meet the statutory audit threshold.
+The Charities Act 2011 outlines the legal requirements for charity audits, independent examinations, and annual reports.

 Charity Audit Exemption

-Regardless of exemption status all charities must keep proper accounting records and prepare accounts which must be available on request.
-The Charity Commission has guidance on charity audit exemption and charities should consult this guidance to understand their specific requirements.
+Nonetheless, exempt charities must still keep proper accounting records and prepare accounts which must be available on request.
+The Charity Commission provides guidance on audit exemption and trustees should consult this to understand their specific obligations.

-Get in touch with us today to find out more about our charity audit services.
+Get in touch with us today to find out more about our charity audit and independent examination services.

 Ready to talk?